jesuslovesyiyi/Global-road-network-resilience/README.md

 3. We pinpoint three underlying drivers: <ins>exposure</ins>, <ins>connectivity</ins>, and <ins>travel pattern</ins> that influence the resilience of road networks based on global data.
 The result facilitates the development of <ins>region-specific</ins> hazard mitigation objectives and investigation plans, effectively reducing the indirect repercussions of floods.

-In sum, the study has its genesis rooted in publications in this journal, warranting a broad impact among audiences in the academic fields, policy-makers, governments, and beyond.
-The paper will fundamentally enrich the tools scientists and engineers use to approach infrastructure resilience to natural disasters.

 ## Datasets we used in this study:
 ### Open Street Map
 ![Image](https://github.com/user-attachments/assets/8d024683-56b9-4229-9863-348ee0cb17c6)